 Heading on a natural vacation is the best remedy when you're craving an escape from the daily grind.
 As much as we love exploring a new metropolis and indulging in all that an urban adventure has to offer, sometimes we just need to unplug and relax, whether that means sleeping on a beautiful remote beach or getting active in a national park.

-If you want to trade in the old nine to five for lush greenery, fresh mountain air, breathtaking oceanfront cliffs, or a subterranean cave, you're in the right place.
-Below, the nature vacations you should check out.
+If you want to trade in the old nine-to-five for lush greenery, fresh mountain air, breathtaking oceanfront cliffs, or a subterranean cave, you're in the right place.
+Check out these exotic nature vacations.

 1. Cave Swimming in Tulum, Mexico